 3. West Vancouver's 'own bus service': Indeed, West Van has its own service, a good one and it's well utilized to boot.
-TransLink CEO, Pat Jacobsen, is quite right though when she points out that the difference in operating costs is as clear cut an issue as some would have us believe.
-Although the difference to be the \$58/hour cost of the Blue Bus vs the \$89/hour cost of the Coast Mountain union agreement, (a) it is a whole lot more economical to take riders from the well-defined and relatively small area of West Vancouver to downtown and back again, than it is to gather up riders from the whole of the hugely-dispersed areas of the remainder of the Lower Mainland - including the Langleys - and deliver them to heck and gone all around that area; (b) the union is the same for both services and it remains to be seen what happens to the hourly operating costs when the Blue Bus contract comes up for! renewal.
-That said, I do strongly support an expert study as to the feasibility of using the Blue Bus service for the whole of the North Shore, to connect with the Coast Mountain services on the other side of both bridges.
-Further, I heartily support the campaign you and others have been waging to increase the very successful Seabus service.
+TransLink CEO, Pat Jacobsen, is quite right though when she points out that the difference in operating costs is not as clear cut an issue as some would have us believe.
+Although the difference between the \$58/hour cost of the Blue Bus vs the \$89/hour cost of the Coast Mountain union agreement, (a) it is a whole lot more economical to schedule service for riders from the well-defined and relatively small area of West Vancouver to downtown and back again, than it is to gather up riders from the whole of the hugely-dispersed areas of the remainder of the Lower Mainland - including the Langleys - and deliver them to heck and gone all around that area; and (b) the union is the same for both services and it remains to be seen what happens to the hourly operating cost! s when the Blue Bus contract comes up for renewal.
+That said, we do strongly support an expert study as to the feasibility of using the Blue Bus service for the whole of the North Shore, to connect with the Coast Mountain services on the other side of both bridges.
+Further, we heartily support the campaign you and others have been waging to increase the very successful Seabus service.

 4. Cars vs "Carless": Clr.
 Crist, I am pretty nearly ready to blow my stack at the next person who says this.
-Do not, please don't, keep telling car drivers to get out of their cars and use the transit service, when there is no darn [I'd like to use a stronger word or two here] transit service worthy of the name to use!
-If that were not so, why is it, pray that you and your wife bought a car?
+Do not, please do not keep telling car drivers to get out of their cars and use the transit service, when there is no darn [I'd like to use a stronger word or two here] transit service worthy of the name to use!
+If that were not so, why is it, pray that you bought a car?
 Next point, although many are fond of telling us how much the automobile is 'subsidized', I'd really like to be able to show you just how much use of the automobile contributes in dollars to our local economy.
-I bet that, as it stands today, our local economy would totally collapse if the car were to be taken out of the equation....a couple of weeks ago, I began a list of everything car-related that I and my family had purchased, directly and indirectly, over the years.
-The! list is enormous, and still growing.
-Furthermore, with respect to pollution and reverting to the question of hypocrisy...if you and other politicians are serious about reducing pollution, why not begin with some actions which are relatively easy to achieve:
+I'll wager that, as it stands today, our local economy would totally collapse if the car were to be taken out of the equation....A couple of weeks ago, I began a list of everything car-related that I and my family had purchased, directly and indirectly, over the year! s.
+The list is enormous, and still growing.
+Furthermore, with respect to pollution and reverting to the question of hypocrisy...if you and other politicians are truly serious about reducing pollution, why not begin with some actions which are relatively easy to achieve:

-(a) Lobby the federal government to lower the sulphur content of fuels - both gasoline and diesel [I think I previously sent you information showing that diesel-powered transport trucks each spew out emissions equal to 150 automobiles - there are over 375,000 of such trucks plying Canadian roads, 2,600 of which cross the US/Canada border every day in the pollution-sensitive Fraser Valley - and that says nothing of all of the other diesel-powered vehicles;
+(a) Lobby the federal government to lower the sulphur content of fuels - both gasoline and diesel.
+Experts have estimated that would cost only 1-cent/litre and could be done tomorrow, if the feds would stop pandering to the oil company lobby.
+I think I previously sent you information showing that diesel-powered transport trucks each spew out emissions equal to 150 automobiles - there are over 375,000 of such trucks plying Canadian roads, 2,600 of which cross the US/Canada border every day in the pollution-sensitive Fraser Valley - and that says nothing of all of the other diesel-powered vehicles Moreover, the type of emission is of the most carcinogenic kind.